u0d7i/PU10/first-boot.md

 ![PU10 Qtek 9000](img/pu10_011.png?raw=true "PU10 Qtek 9000")

 BootLoader mode shows "Serial" atop of the screen  and "v2.01" at the bottom.
-Backlit is disabled, so, difficult to make a pictude.
+Backlit is disabled, so, difficult to make a picture.